 The nature trails and arboretum at the Maxwell-Potter Conservancy will be connected to a riverwalk via bridge over the Baraboo River, opening up more areas to be restored by future volunteer work parties.
 Removal of invasive shrubs will allow more native vegetation and better bird habitat to thrive, along with more public opportunities to interact with birds in all seasons.

 F. Show that your community offers the public information on how they can control and remove invasive species in order to improve or maintain bird habitat.

 We have a UW Extension office in Baraboo that offers publications on invasive species identification and control.
 Baraboo Range Preservation Association also works with K-12 students along with UW-Baraboo classes removing invasive species from an oak woodland project taking place in the campus forest within city limits.
 The forest also has a component of the Ice Age Trail running through it, so they are additional partners in restoring bird habitat at this location.
-See our middle school science club 2017 volunteer effort at this location in this Baraboo News republic article: http://www.wiscnews.com/baraboonewsrepublic/news/local/education/article_8d9d0036-6722-54b8-aaee-cbdc0530131c.html
+Work continued at this site in 2018, with an AmeriCorps crew assisting BRPA with building an outdoor classroom.
+Baraboo's middle school science club also assisted in 2018.
+Here's a 2017 science club story from this location in this Baraboo News republic article: http://www.wiscnews.com/baraboonewsrepublic/news/local/education/article_8d9d0036-6722-54b8-aaee-cbdc0530131c.html

 N. Show that your community works on public lands to control invasive species that have significant negative impacts on bird habitat.

 A. Demonstrate that schools in your community participate in a nationally-recognized environmental education program (e.g., Flying WILD, Audubon Adventures) or that your community organizes its own substantial education and outreach program for young people.